ARMmbed/mbed_OS_API_Docs/docs/APIs/tasks/rtos.md

 * ``osErrorPriority``: system cannot determine priority or thread has illegal priority.
 * ``osErrorNoMemory``: system is out of memory; it was impossible to allocate or reserve memory for the operation.
 * ``osErrorValue``: value of a parameter is out of range.
-* ``osErrorOS``: unspecified RTOS error - run-time error but no other error message fits.
+* ``osErrorOS``: unspecified RTOS error - runtime error but no other error message fits.